 During the summer breeding season continue along the path past Twiggy’s Landing to the Shearwater Lookout to watch for adult flesh-footed shearwaters returning to their nesting burrows at dusk.
 Distance: 1km return.Allow 30 minutes.
 Class: 3 Moderately easy.

 Explore the northern side of the island on a peaceful walk to Skinny Dip Bay.
 Distance: 1.5km return.Allow 45 minutes.
 Class: 4 Moderately difficult.

 The Island Top Walk is a loop that winds through a mix of coastal shrublands and stands of tall trees with stunning views to the mainland and other islands in the Recherche Archipelago.
 This interpretive walk provides insights into a unique island environment.
 Distance: 2.1km return.Allow 1 hour.
 Class: 3 Moderately difficult

 Woody Island is approximately 30 minutes from Esperance by boat.
-Please enquire with Esperance Island Cruises.
+Please enquire with Woody Island Eco Tours.